September 2021 Newsletter

 Students will be able to access lockers and cubbies this year, but will not be allowed to use a lock.
 This will ensure that there is less time accessing the locker areas.

 Please label your clothes and lunch bags so that they may be returned to you.
 Expensive or important items should not be brought to school, as the possibility of theft or damage exists.
 There will be no lost & found this year, as we can not have multiple touch points.

 Supervision of the school playground begins at 9:05 a.m.
 Parents should be aware that students arriving before this time cannot be assured of the safety that such supervision provides.
 Please encourage your children to arrive before 9:15 a.m.

-The Playground Equipment is closed as we do not have the ability to sanitize it regularly so we ask that you do not allow your children on the playground equipment before (or after) school.
+The Playground Equipment is closed as we do not have the ability to supervise it in a way that it is only accessed by one cohort at a time, so we ask that you do not allow your children on the playground equipment before (or after) school.

 We will be using Doors 2, 6 and 7 for free entry, and we will share which door your child(ren) should enter in our first day procedures (to come next week).

 If a student is late, please sign in at the office.
 Students are deemed late if they do not make it to class before the playing of O’Canada at 9:20 a.m.
 Otherwise, students are not to use the front door as entry so that our staff can monitor those coming in and out of our building.